ars933566-cell/Discord-GameStatusSpoofer/README.md

 2. Extract the folder to your Desktop.
 3. Open the Discord Desktop app in the background.
 4. Launch `GameStatusSpoofer.exe`, paste your Discord Application ID, and customize away!

-when downloading it might say that it cannot verify the publisher or some random shit but this is safe so don't worry